-7. Learning Management Systems
+7. Learning management systems

 A learning management system (LMS) is a software program for administering, documenting, tracking, automating, and reporting on your institution's educational programs.
 This tool makes it easier to develop and distribute course content, track student progress, and report on course quality and student outcomes for accreditation.

-8. MicroMasters Programs
+8. MicroMasters programs

-- Computer science
+- Computer and information technology.

 About the AuthorMore Content by Watermark Insights